 Josh: Most of my time is spent reading briefs and case law, drafting briefs, and revising briefs.
 I also spend a fair bit of time advising clients on legal strategy and consulting with associates and fellow partners.
 When I have an argument, I spend time studying relevant materials and participating in moot courts.

 Michael: My practice involves developing and discussing legal strategies with clients and co-counsel; drafting, reviewing, and editing appellate briefs and dispositive trial court motions; and arguing appeals and motions.
-Over the course of an average week, I spend perhaps one third of my time meeting and talking with clients and co-counsel.
+Over the course of an average week, I spend perhaps one-third of my time meeting and talking with clients and co-counsel.
 Beyond that, I spend my time researching, writing, and editing briefs.
-I appear in court perhaps a half-dozen times per year.
+I appear in court perhaps 10 times per year.

 Josh: I enjoy working with a great group of smart and friendly colleagues to come up with convincing answers to sometimes difficult legal problems.